 Make a report template in R Markdown

-Add a parameter (for example, one representing US states) in the YAML of your R Markdown document
+Add a parameter (for example, one representing US states) in the YAML of your R Markdown document to represent the values that will change between reports

 Use that parameter to generate a report for one state, to make sure you can knit your document

-Create a separate R script file with a function that knits your report for one state
+Create a separate R script file that sets the value of the parameter and then knits a report

-Run this function for all states
+Run this script for all states

 Let’s begin by creating a report template for one state.
 To do this, I’ve taken the code that the Urban Institute staff used to make their state fiscal briefs and simplified it significantly.
 Instead of focusing on fiscal data, I’ve used data you may be more familiar with: COVID-19 rates from mid-2022.
 Here is the R Markdown document: